 I can tell you it isn’t because they aren’t needed.
 Sometimes, they absolutely are needed.
 I don’t post them though because of all the variables that can affect dilution.

-Dilution charts are designed based on the average “healthy” individual adult that has no medical conditions and takes no medications.
+Dilution charts are created and based on the average “healthy” individual adult that has no medical conditions and takes no medications.
 An individual’s personal needs and condition for which they are using essential oils can and do vary for every situation.

 What should be considered when using dilution charts?

 Below are several key pieces of information that I consider when using dilution ratios from charts.
 Identifying these helps me determine if a dilution chart can be used or if I need to do something different than what the chart provides for.

 What is the severity of their condition?

 Generally, if you know a low dilution will get the job done, use the lowest dilution.
 Save the highest dilution for when it is truly needed.